Year 9/ S9

 Alcohol and the law

-Use the Alcohol and the Law Information sheets (either the simple or full version) to demonstrate the current UK laws regarding alcohol, pages 62 – 63 Teacher Workbook; Go through each of the laws thoroughly.
+Use the Alcohol and the Law Information sheets (either the simple or full version) to demonstrate the current UK laws regarding alcohol.
+There is a full version sheet specifically for Scotland, which has a different BAC limit for driving; Go through each of the laws thoroughly.
 Use the version on the online Learning Zone talkaboutalcohol.com

-Choose a mixture of activities using the teacher notes and worksheets You and the Law, Drink Driving and Drinking and driving don’t mix, (Teacher Workbook pages 65 – 72).
-Use either the BBC2 Just a Few Drinks clip – Jordans story (For more information see the teacher notes and a lesson plan, page 80 and 83 – 87 Teacher Workbook) or a short clip from Dorset Police Staying out of trouble.
+Choose a mixture of activities using the teacher notes and worksheets You and the Law, Drink Driving and Drinking and driving don’t mix.
+Use either the BBC2 Just a Few Drinks clip – Jordans story (For more information see the teacher notes and a lesson plan or a short clip from Dorset Police Staying out of trouble.
 Use the Just a Few Drinks activity in our online Learning Zone, talkaboutalcohol.com

 Ask the pupils to collect alcohol related incidents and news stories between lessons and discuss the long term consequences of the fines/ criminal record/ caution on the young persons job prospects/ insurance/ ability to travel etc.